Invasive species

 Canada geese, grazing on a golf course, Long Island, New York State.
 (Photo copyright © by Kaj Halberg)

-The Canada goose was introduced to Sweden in the 1920s, and today the populations is estimated to be around 100,000 individuals. – Lake Hornborga, Västergötland (upper two), and Alvesta, Kronoberg.
+The Canada goose was introduced to Sweden in the 1920s, and today the population is estimated to be around 100,000 individuals. – Lake Hornborga, Västergötland (upper two), and Alvesta, Kronoberg.
 (Photos copyright © by Kaj Halberg)

 Passeridae Sparrows